 The Board adopts an inclusive approach by considering and balancing the needs and interests of material stakeholders, as part of its overall responsibility to work towards sustainable growth.
 The Company's efforts on sustainability are focused on creating sustainable value for our key stakeholders, which include employees, lenders, investors, clients and regulators.

-The Company's strategy and key areas of focus in relation to the management of stakeholder relationships can be found in the Sustainability Report section of the corporate website of the Company.
-FY2022 Sustainability Report will be published on SGXNET and the corporate website of the Company.
+The Company's strategy and key areas of focus in relation to the management of stakeholder relationships can be found in the Sustainability Report section of this report.

 The Company maintains a current corporate website at https://casa.sg.